fromtaoyuanhsinchuuuu/Group03-Homework/readme.md

 A blockchain consists of several blocks.
 Each block contains three parts: the hash of the previous block (`previous hash`), a set of data (`data`), and a special number (`Nonce`).

 The `previous hash` is the key to forming the chain structure.
 In this problem, we assume the `previous hash` cannot be altered by anyone (including hackers tampering with the data in the story).
-Thus, the `previous hash` can be used to verify whether the data in the previous block is correct.
+Thus, the `previous hash` can be used to verify whether the content in the previous block is correct.

 The `data` in this problem is represented solely by numbers for easier calculation of block hashes.
 We guarantee that each block will have at least one data entry.